Vonage/vonage-php-sdk-core/README.md

 An API is provided to allow you to rotate your API secrets.
 You can create a new secret (up to a maximum of two secrets) and delete the existing one once all applications have been updated.

-Get a list of the secrets:
+To get a list of the secrets:

 ```php
 $secretCollection = $client->account()->listSecrets(API_KEY);